AliSoftware/Reusable/README.md

   override func viewDidLoad() {
     super.viewDidLoad()
-    tableView.register(CodeBasedCustomCell) // This will register using the class without using a UINib tableView.register(NibBasedCustomCell) // This will register using NibBasedCustomCell.xib }
+    tableView.register(cellType: CodeBasedCustomCell.self) // This will register using the class without using a UINib tableView.register(cellType: NibBasedCustomCell.self) // This will register using NibBasedCustomCell.xib
+  }
 }
 ```